 Sign #8: So.
 Much.
 Filter.

 The profiles that do this are probably real – you won’t be dealing with a catfish or a bot with this, but what you will be dealing with is someone incredibly superficial, self-conscious, and probably pretty basic.
+But then again, filters are a common way for women to fend off racism in online dating.

-If a photo looks like it’s been layered 3+ times with different filters, you can’t trust what you’re looking at.
+Either way, a photo looks like it’s been layered 3+ times with different filters, you can’t trust what you’re looking at.
 One filter puts a lens over a photo, and any more than that actually disfigure and disguise what the actual person looks like.

 This kind of technique actually forces your brain to create the image of the person – and often, your brain is going to create what you want to see.